Moo Ping Recipe (Grilled Thai Pork Skewers)

 Instructions

-• In a large bowl, mix coconut milk, palm sugar, oyster sauce, light soy sauce, dark soy sauce, tapioca starch, and white pepper.
-Stir until the sugar dissolves.
+• Mix the marinade: In a large bowl, whisk together the coconut milk, palm sugar, oyster sauce, light and dark soy sauces, tapioca starch, and white pepper.

-• Add thinly sliced pork to the bowl and toss to coat each piece well.
-Cover and refrigerate overnight for the best flavor.
+• Marinate: Add the thinly sliced pork to the bowl and toss thoroughly to coat.
+Cover and refrigerate for at least 4 hours (ideally overnight) for the best flavor.

-• Soak bamboo skewers in water for at least 20 minutes to prevent burning.
-Thread the marinated pork onto the soaked skewers.
+• Prepare the skewers: Soak your bamboo skewers in water for 20 minutes to prevent burning, then thread the marinated pork strips tightly onto the sticks.

 Notes